Solutions

 Which metros have the deepest multifamily coverage today?

 Per-segment depth varies by metro.
-New York City leads Multifamily Alteration (2.4M permits in metro), and Charlotte leads Multifamily New Construction (15K).
+New York City leads Multifamily Alteration (2.1M permits in metro), and New York City leads Multifamily New Construction (20K).
 Each metro count is its own classified volume — never the cross-metro total — and every segment × metro landing page also surfaces its current count.

 Can PermitCore tell me which appliance or product brand was installed?